TollyH/LM2_SaveEditor/README.md

 A save editor for the 3DS game *Luigi's Mansion 2* (also known as *Luigi's Mansion: Dark Moon* in North American releases).

+**Note: If you're using a physical 3DS system, you must have custom firmware and/or homebrew installed, as well as a save manager such as Checkpoint.
+Saves copied from the "Nintendo 3DS" folder on the SD card will not work.**

+**ALWAYS keep a backup of your save files *before* using a save editor.
+In the unlikely event that this editor causes you to lose your save data, I cannot be held responsible.**

 ## Table of Contents

 - [Luigi's Mansion 2 Save Editor](#luigis-mansion-2-save-editor)